 I think I wrote my first web pages in July 1994.
-From memory1, that sounds about right.
+From memory 1, that sounds about right.

 I’d just been made permanent at Leeds Met Uni after two and a bit years of temping, and was looking for something to justify my existence on the payroll.
 Having noticed ‘CWIS’ on the management team meeting papers and having found out it stood for Campus-Wide Information Service, I took it on.